 Because the coronavirus (COVID-19) situation is changing rapidly, we will provide frequent updates.

 Immigration remains an important priority to Canada’s economy, workforce, and population growth despite the disruption created by coronavirus (COVID-19).
 However, there will be service disruptions and travel restrictions until further notice.

-We encourage you to visit this Canadian Government site regularly for current information:
+Visit this Canadian Government site regularly for current information:

 This site provides important information if you:

 - Have applied for temporary or permanent residence and are outside Canada (this includes applications for work permits and study permits)